w3c/w3c-website-redesign-documentation/_posts/2021-01-19-header-design-finalisation.md

 **Account / profile menu:**\
 In an attempt to save space on mobile, we agreed that the log-in / register button will move to the fly-out menu, still visible on the first level navigation.

-* On mobile
+* On mobile:

   * logged out state - login icon and label will be in the fly-out menu.
   * logged in state - avatar will appear in the header (with the dropdown menu available).
 This is so that logged-in users can easily see that they are logged in and can access their account menu quickly.
-* On desktop
+* On desktop:

   * logged out state - login icon and label will be visible on the main header
   * logged in state - avatar will appear in the header (with the dropdown menu available).